Connected sums and finite energy foliations I: Contact connected sums: Background on pseudoholomorphic curves

 with $\sigma$, $e$, and $r$ satisfying the conditions listed above.
 Since eigenvectors of the asymptotic operator $\A_{\gamma, J}$ are nowhere vanishing, the fact that $r$ converges to $0$ as $|s|\to\infty$ implies that $U(s, t)$ is nonvanishing for all sufficiently large $|s|$, or equivalently that in some neighborhood of the puncture, $u$ does not intersect its asymptotic limit $\gamma$.
 Choosing a trivialization of $\gamma^{*}\xi$, we define the asymptotic winding of $\tl u$ at $z_{0}$ by

-with the right-hand side being well-defined and independent of all sufficiently large $|s|$.
+with the right-hand side being well defined and independent of all sufficiently large $|s|$.
 Using the asymptotic results of \cite{hwz:prop1} and the characterization of the Conley--Zehnder index in terms of the spectrum of $\A_{\gamma, J}$ from \cite{hwz:prop2} (reviewed as Theorem \ref{t:spectral-conley-zehnder} above), the following inequality for the asymptotic winding is deduced in \cite{hwz:prop2}.

 \begin{theorem} Let $C=[\Sigma, j, \Gamma, a, u]\in\M(\lambda, J)$ and let $z\in\Gamma$.
 Then

 where $\pm_{z}$ is the sign of the puncture $z$. \end{theorem}